 Q: What happens if Bitwarden gets hacked?

 A: Bitwarden takes extreme measures to ensure that its websites, applications, and cloud servers are secure.
 Bitwarden uses Microsoft Azure managed services to manage server infrastructure and security, rather than doing so directly.

-If for some reason Bitwarden were to get hacked and data be leaked despite this, your information is still protected due to strong encryption and one-way salted hashing measures taken on your Vault data and master password.
+If for some reason Bitwarden were to get hacked and your data was exposed, your information is still protected due to strong encryption and one-way salted hashing measures taken on your Vault data and master password.

 Q: Can Bitwarden see my passwords?

 Your data is fully encrypted and/or hashed before ever leaving your local device, so no one from the Bitwarden team can ever see, read, or reverse engineer to get to your real data.
 Bitwarden servers only store encrypted and hashed data.
 For more information about how your data is encrypted, see Encryption.